neo4j-product-examples/demo-supply_chain/walkthrough/README.md

 - Leverages the MCPService toolset to expose remote tools to agents
 - Demonstrates how to create multiple specialized agents
-- Ask complex questions in natural language — the root agent handles tool routing automatically
+- Ask complex questions in natural language — the *root agent handles tool routing automatically*

 ⸻

 ### 03_Graph Analytics.ipynb

-... coming soon ...
+Coming soon ...

 ⸻